 Landscape grading is the process of preparing the site to accommodate different elements of a landscaping project.
 For example, water fixtures, gardens, pathways, or other outdoor spaces.
 It may entail clearing the topsoil for setting up irrigation systems, smoothing areas for planting, reshaping slopes or elevations to improve drainage, or changing the appearance of the land.

-The main purpose of landscape grading type is to alter the residential or commercial site’s topography for enhancing its aesthetic appeal.
+The main purpose of landscape grading is to alter the residential or commercial site’s topography to enhance its aesthetic appeal.

 Architectural Grading

-Architectural grading contours the land before building a new home, commercial property, or housing development.
-This process of construction grading removes elevations that may drain water in undesirable areas and helps prepare the foundation.
-It facilitates the creation of specific architectural features like steps, terraces, retaining walls, and proper drainage systems.
+Before construction, architectural grading contours the land to match the design requirements of a commercial property or housing development.
+This grading process removes elevations that may drain water in undesirable areas and helps prepare the foundation.
+It helps create specific architectural features like steps, terraces, retaining walls, and proper drainage systems.

 Rough Grading

-In rough grading, grading contractors alter a site’s natural shape by excavating, layering, or relocating the topsoil.
+Rough grading is where grading contractors cut, fill, and level soil to shape basic site elevations and contours before finishing work begins.
 They use heavy machinery like bulldozers or mini excavators to scrape large portions of land and specialized tools like lasers for slopes.

 The purpose of this land grading type is to set the slope or level the site for landscaping, provide a base for turf development, and establish the drainage flow.